 LSS has a strong tradition of compassion, vision and leadership in serving individuals, families and communities across the state.
-With a $22 million annual budget and 500 full- and part-time employees, we are proud that 87 cents of every annual giving dollar goes directly to client services.
+With a $22 million annual budget and more than 500 full- and part-time employees, we are proud that 86 cents of every annual giving dollar goes directly to client services.

-- Approximately 85% of refugees resettled obtained full-time employment within eight months of arrival, and 82% were retained for 90 days or more.
+- More than 96% of refugees resettled obtained full-time employment within eight months of arrival, and 89% retained employment for 90 days or more.

 - 94% of participants in LSS Homebuyer Express workshops indicated they now understood the home buying process.

 - 83% of older adults enrolled in Better Together experienced a decrease in loneliness.

 During my 37 years of serving in South Dakota, I have witnessed the ongoing gift of LSS in improving the lives of individuals, families and communities.